Bike/iterator/README.md

 **Description:**

-Defines the protocol for building up an object. _accumulate_ is repeatedly called with new values to add to the object.
+Defines the protocol for building up an object. _object_ serves as a prototype, i.e. an object of the same type will be constructed, but _object_'s elements are probably not relevant.. _accumulate_ is repeatedly called with new values to add to the object.
 Once all values have been added, _finalize_ is called and returns a completed object; after this, calling either function may result in undefined behavior.

 _make-accumulator_ methods should be prepared to accept any keyword arguments that are allowed for the _make-iterator_ method on the same object, but they may be interpreted differently or simply ignored.
 For example, a _start_ keyword argument would not stop an accumulated sequence from starting at zero, but in concert with an _end_ argument may define the initial size for the accumulated sequence.